rewbs/sd-parseq/README.md

 ### Audio analyser for automatic keyframe creation from audio data

-Parseq now includes a [built-in audio analyser](https://sd-parseq.web.app/analyser), which you can use to
+Parseq now includes a [built-in audio analyser](https://sd-parseq.web.app/analyser), which you can use to generate keyframes and values based on beats, events and pitch of an input audio file.

 #### Audio analyer general info (read this first)
 * ⚠️ This feature is experimental.
 That's why it's quite separate from the main Parseq UI for now.
 The keyframes it generates can be merged into an existing Parseq document using the "Merge keyframes" button in the main UI.